Canop/codesort/README.md

 If necessary, you can provide a filename to codesort for langage detection (the file doesn't have to exist, only the extension of the name will be used, eg `.js`).

 Those options make it easy to integrate codesort in any editor.
-See below for vim.
+See below for vim and IntelliJ (contributions welcome for other editors).

-## Use codesort in vim / neovim
+### Use codesort in vim / neovim

 #### Sort the selection